IdentityPython/SATOSA/doc/README.md

     * `subject_types_supported` (default: `[pairwise]`): list of all supported subject identifier types, see [Section 8 of OIDC Core](http://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes)
     * `scopes_supported` (default: `[openid]`): list of all supported scopes, see [Section 5.4 of OIDC Core](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims)
     * `client_registration_supported` (default: `No`): boolean whether [dynamic client registration is supported](https://openid.net/specs/openid-connect-registration-1_0.html).
-        If dynamic client registration is not supported all clients must exist in the MongoDB instance configured by the `db_uri` in the `"clients"` collection of the `"satosa"` database.
+        If dynamic client registration is not supported all clients must exist in the MongoDB or Redis instance configured by the `db_uri` in the `"clients"` collection of the `"satosa"` database.
         The registration info must be stored using the client id as a key, and use the parameter names of a [OIDC Registration Response](https://openid.net/specs/openid-connect-registration-1_0.html#RegistrationResponse).
     * `authorization_code_lifetime`: how long authorization codes should be valid, see [default](https://github.com/IdentityPython/pyop#token-lifetimes)
     * `access_token_lifetime`: how long access tokens should be valid, see [default](https://github.com/IdentityPython/pyop#token-lifetimes)